wenMoonx/FixForm/README.md

 ### Retrieve List of Products:
 - `GET /api/products`
 - Fetches the details of a specific product based on the product ID from the database and returns them as props to be used in a Vue component.
 - It would be defined a method that fetches the products from the database using the Product model and passes them as props to a Vue component using the inertia helper.
-You can use Laravel's query builder or Eloquent ORM to query the database and retrieve the products based on your data model.
+You can use Laravel's query builder or Eloquent ORM to query the database and retrieve the products based on the data model.
 In the Vue component, I can access the props and render the list of products.

 ### Retrieve Product Detail:
 - `GET /api/products/{id}`